Call for Proposals

 - Submit a letter of support from the community partner documenting their expressed need for the proposed research project, and the benefits of the research to their organization/program.

-- Complete work within a year.
+- Complete work within one academic year.